domschrei/mallob/docs/application_engines.md

 Mallob can perform malleable job scheduling and load balancing for any kind of application that implements its interfaces.
 In the following we explain which steps need to be performed and how exactly the Job interface works.

+## Types of Application Engines

+Mallob supports two kinds of application engines:

+* **Regular application engines** are fully decentralized.
+Only the parsing of the job description (if at all needed) is performed by a single client process.
+All other application-specific logic applies uniformly to all processes where a job is scheduled.
+Examples are `dummy`, `kmeans`, and `sat`.
+* **Client-side application engines** only consist of a single head program, which is executed directly at the client process receiving a job submission.
+Such a job is thus not distributed in and of itself.
+However, the head program can submit regular application tasks to Mallob (e.g., SAT solving sub-tasks) to exploit distributed computing.
+Examples are `maxsat` and `satwithpre`.

 ## Overview

 To integrate your application into Mallob, create a subdirectory `app/yourappkey` where `yourappkey` is an all lower case identifier for your application within Mallob (e.g., `kmeans` or `smt`).
 In that directory, the following files are strictly required - each is explained in more detail further below.

 * `setup.cmake`: Define the build process for your application.
 * `options.hpp`: Define custom, application-specific program options.
-* `register.hpp`: Define a global method `void register_mallob_app_yourappkey()` (replace "yourappkey" accordingly) where you define three particular lambda functions for your app within the `app_registry`.
-This bit of code programmatically connects your application code with Mallob's program flow.
+* `register.hpp`: Define a global method `void register_mallob_app_yourappkey()` (replace "yourappkey" accordingly) where you define a bit of glue code for your app within the `app_registry`.
+This programmatically connects your application code with Mallob's program flow.

 After all of this is set up, register your application within Mallob's build process by adding the following code to `CMakeLists.txt` below the line `# Include further applications here:`.
 ```cmake